network-science-lab/infmax-simulator-icm-mln/README.md

 To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to the configuration file.
 See examples in `_configs` for inspirations.
-The pipeline has two modes defined under `run:experiment_type`.
+The pipeline has two modes defined under the `run:experiment_type` field.

+### Generating dataset

 The first one (`"generate"`), for each evaluated case of ICM, produces a csv file a folllowing data regarding each actor of the network:

 ```python
 actor: int              # actor's id